EU to prioritize global vaccination, von der Leyen says in State of EU address | DW | 15.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-European Commission President Ursula von der Leyen said the EU will donate 200 million COVID-19 vaccine doses to low-income countries.
+European Commission President Ursula von der Leyen said the EU's vaccination drive was done "the right way" and vowed to donate 200 million COVID-19 vaccine doses to low-income countries.

 European Commission President Ursula von der Leyen gave her annual State of the Union address to the European Parliament on Wednesday, where she said the coming year would be "another test of character for the EU."